 The first virtual version of IDSA's Women in Design Deep Dive, held Oct.
 6-7, 2020, beat the odds in a socially-distant year to be one of our most intimate and impactful events yet.
 Nearly 500 designers from 20 different countries participated in the online experience, which celebrated the accomplishments of women across design disciplines and dove into the skills, strategies, and connection-building needed to break down barriers in industrial design and related fields.

 The event grew out of IDSA's Women in Design Section, co-founded by Nancy Perkins, FIDSA and Sharyn A. Thompson, FIDSA as IDSA's first special interest section in 1992.
 This group has evolved over the years and grown to become more intersectional, with IDSA supporting large professional development events each year since 2017 to recognize the unique challenges, initiatives, and contributions of female-identified and non-binary designers.
-In turn, anyone who supports these events by buying a ticket becomes part of a collective mission: to build a more diverse, equitable, and balanced design industry.
+In turn, anyone who supports these events becomes part of a collective mission: to build a more diverse, equitable, and balanced design industry.

 "It's not just about getting our seats at the table.
 It's about setting the etiquette."